2013 Tanna by-election: Candidates

 The Opposition coalition was mostly united in the by-election.
 Its various parties tacitly endorsed Iauko's son Pascal Iauko, "a complete unknown in Vanuatu politics", described as having a "quiet demeanour", who turned 27 eleven days before the election.
 Pascal Iauko was also endorsed by local elders, in accordance with a tradition of leadership being entrusted in a relative of the deceased leader.
 By contrast, the main parties of Carcasses' coalition government stood candidates against one another.
 Moses Kahu, who had sat as an MP for Tanna from 2004 to 2012, stood as the candidate of the Vanua'aku Party, the country's oldest political party, led by Deputy Prime Minister Edward Natapei.
 Another major government party, the Union of Moderate Parties, stood Jacques Mariango - who faced the challenge of a dissident UMP candidate, Jimmy Iawar Iauia.
 Local businessman Sapi Natonga stood as the candidate of his own National Community Association Party, while independent candidate Kassu Amos Naung rounded off the field.

-Result
+Results

 The election was a milestone in Vanuatu politics.
 At the age of just 27, Pascal Iauko was elected in a landslide, with the highest tally of votes in any parliamentary election since the country's independence in 1980.
 He also secured a very large lead over his closest opponent - more than 1,300 votes.
 On a day marked by heavy rain, turnout was 52%, considered low by Vanuatu standards.

 Iauko sat initially on the Opposition benches, with the other Iauko Group MPs, under the leadership of Tony Nari.
 In October 2013, however, the Group merged back into the Vanua'aku Party, and joined Prime Minister Carcasses' parliamentary majority.
 From then on, the Iauko Group no longer existed, and Pascal Iauko sat as a Vanua'aku Party government backbencher.